Kincade Fire triggers new mandatory evacuations in Sonoma County

 If you are in Zone 8, the Sonoma County Sheriff's Office says you need to leave now.
 This involves all areas west of Fulton Road, Llano Road, Pepper Road to the Marin County line.
 Zone 8 includes Sebastopol, Bloomfield and Valley Ford.

-Highway 101 northbound at Hopper Avenue is closed in northern Santa Rosa and SB 101 at Cloverdale Blvd South in Cloverdale.
-Officials say the highway will be closed indefinitely.
+Highway 101 has reopened northbound at Hopper Avenu in northern Santa Rosa and SB 101 at Cloverdale Blvd South in Cloverdale after it was closed this morning due the fire

 Early this morning, Healdsburg sent out a warning to residents to "leave now" because winds have picked up and fire activity "significantly increased."